 That does not mean cruises are a bad deal.
 They are often an exceptional deal.
 But understanding what is and is not included in the price is essential to budgeting accurately and choosing the right cruise for your wallet.

-This guide breaks down cruise pricing with complete transparency so you can compare options fairly and avoid surprises.
+This guide walks through cruise pricing in six steps — what you pay, what you actually get, and where the gap quietly grows — so you can compare options fairly and avoid surprises.

-The first thing every cruiser needs to understand is that almost all cruise prices are quoted per person, based on double occupancy (often abbreviated pp/do).
+Almost every cruise price you see online is quoted per person, based on double occupancy (often abbreviated pp/do).
 This means the price assumes two people sharing one cabin.

 A fare listed as "$899 per person" means the cabin costs $1,798 total for two guests.
 This is the industry standard, and virtually every cruise line, travel agent, and comparison website follows it.